ucf-draco-lab/ucf-draco-lab-old-github.io/index.md

 {% capture text %}

-We use algorithms, data science, electronic design automation to create and assess resilence, robustness, and security within hardware.
+We develop algoritms and processes to automatically design, develop, and assess the resilence, robustness, security electronic devices and systems.

 {%
   include button.html